calebsv19/fisiCs/src/Preprocessor/README.md

 - `preprocessor.h/.c`
   - High-level driver that scans the lexer’s token buffer, consumes `#define`/`#undef` directives into the macro table, evaluates `#if/#elif/#else/#endif` with a conditional stack, and flushes active chunks through the expander before handing them to the parser.
 A `--preserve-pp` flag or `PRESERVE_PP_NODES=1` keeps lightweight directive AST nodes when tooling needs them; otherwise the parser never sees `#` tokens.
 - `include_resolver.h/.c`
-  - Resolves quoted vs. system includes using `INCLUDE_PATHS` (make variable, defaults to `include`), caches file contents + mtimes, tracks `#pragma once` and classic guards, and records dependency edges for later `.d` emission.
+  - Resolves quoted vs. system includes using `INCLUDE_PATHS` (make variable, defaults to `include`), caches file contents + mtimes, tracks `#pragma once` and classic guards, and records dependency edges for JSON emission.
   - Write the include graph to JSON via `include_graph_write_json`; surfaced to users with `--emit-deps-json <file>` or `EMIT_DEPS_JSON=path`.

 ## Usage notes
 - All tokens carry spelling, macro call-site, and macro definition ranges; AST nodes inherit this so diagnostics can cite both sites.
 - Unknown identifiers in `#if` expressions evaluate to `0`; `defined(name)` consults the shared macro table.
 - The preprocessor owns include caching; the lexer only tokenizes a resolved file once.
+The include graph is attached to `CompilerContext` for downstream tooling.
 - Dependency graph can be dumped to JSON for build tools/IDEs (`--emit-deps-json` or `EMIT_DEPS_JSON`).

 ## Tests